nipunraj8/Attrition_Management_with_HR-Analytics/README.md

 Use the dashboard to identify the root causes of attrition and suggest measures to reduce it.

 # Deliverables
-A Power BI dashboard providing insights into attrition rates and related factors in the company.
+A clean and processed dataset for the HR analytics department.

-A report summarizing the findings and recommendations to address the high attrition rates.
+An interactive dashboard with visualizations of the attrition rates and related factors, including gender, education, job role, salary, years at the company, age, and department and KPIs (Key Performance Indicators) to HR department and other stakeholders to communicate the findings and recommendations.

-An interactive dashboard to HR department and other stakeholders to communicate the findings and recommendations.
+A report summarizing the key insights and recommendations to address the high attrition rates, including actionable steps for HR and management to implement.

 ![image](https://user-images.githubusercontent.com/121822594/236524978-9cc37f75-982e-4539-8b42-5962c2968db0.png)